Dubai Taxes 2025: All taxes including the new corporate tax explained (UPDATE)

 If your company is based in the UAE, you will have to pay the new tax once your profits reach a certain threshold.
 All legal forms are affected.

-ATTENTION: In this article we will show you different ways your company can avoid paying the tax or pay it at a later date.
+ATTENTION: In this article, we will show you various ways in which your company can avoid the tax or only have to pay it at a later date.

-After that, if you want to know exactly whether your company is covered by this regulation or if you are thinking about emigrating and setting up a Start a business in DubaiPlease contact us to see how we can help you.
+If you then want to know exactly whether your company falls under this regulation or whether you are thinking about emigrating and setting up a Start a business in Dubaiplease get in touch with us to see how we can help you.

 Dubai is known for its tax-friendly policies.
 Companies operating in Dubai benefit from low tax rates and a simple tax system.
 However the government of Dubai has now introduced a new corporate tax system to raise revenue and diversify the economy.

-Corporate Income Tax 2023 in the United Arab Emirates at a glance:
+Corporate income tax 2025 in the United Arab Emirates at a glance:

 5. Commercial corporate income tax does not apply to capital gains or dividends, even for holding companies incorporated in the UAE.